HMS Childers (1778): Napoleonic Wars

-Commander Sir William Bolton commissioned Childers in August 1803 for the Mediterranean.
+Commander (or Lt.)
+Sir William Bolton commissioned Childers in August 1803 for the Mediterranean.
 On 4 September Childers came into Plymouth from the Hamoaze where she had been refitting.
 Then on 7 September Childers sailed from Plymouth to join a convoy that was assembling at Portsmouth for the Mediterranean.
+On 22 September, 1803 she was damaged in a storm between Gibraltar and the Barbary shore losing her top mast, she requested assistance of, and received aide by, USS Constitution, who towed her for 5-6 leagues before casting her off to proceed to Gibraltar.

 Victory, Renown, Seahorse and Childers shared in the proceeds of the capture on 14 January 1804 of the St. Gieuseppe e L'Allanza.
 On 24 August Phoebe and Childers captured the Venscab.

 In August 1805, Commander John Lake took command of Childers.
 In an enclosure to a letter dated 7 October 1805, Admiral Lord Nelson wrote, "Jalouse, Childers, and Merlin being unfit for the service of this Country, are ordered home with the first Convoy to be repaired".

 Still, on 24 December, while serving in the squadron under Vice-Admiral Lord Collingwood, she detained the Ragusan ship Terpsichore, of 280 tons (bm), which was carrying a cargo of sugar, coffee, and the like from Isle de France (Mauritius), to Leghorn.

 Lake's replacement in March 1806 was Commander Thomas Innes.
 Innes and Childers captured the Danish vessels Johanna Seegmond and Else Christiana on 26 October 1807.

 On 8 April 1805, during his captivity in France, William Henry Dillon had been promoted to commander, and on obtaining his release in September 1807 he took the command of Childers in early 1808.

 In January Childers lay in Leith roads, waiting to escort vessels trading with Gothenburg.
 The local merchants, however, rejected her protection, put off by her small size and weak armament, which they felt would not enable her to protect them from the privateers in the North Sea.
 Childers therefore sailed for the Baltic alone, to do what she could to annoy the enemies.

 In her, late in the afternoon of 14 March 1808, Dillon was sailing towards the south-west the coast of Norway when he sighted a sail.
 He set out in pursuit and chased the vessel into the small port of Midbe (possibly Midtre Kalvekilen).
 The local inhabitants sent out boats to retrieve the quarry's cargo, but these dispersed when Childers's boats arrived to cut her out.
 The party from Childers retrieved the galiot together with her cargo of oil and fish, and despite small arms fire from the shore and rocks heaved down on them from a precipice above where her crew had abandoned the galiot.
 As the cutting out party returned with the galiot, Dillon observed a large brig sailing out from Hitteroe (probably Flekkefjord), towards Childers, with the apparent intent of recapturing the prize.